nikita-volkov/Robusta/README.md

 # Robusta

-A CoffeeScript extension that introduces a packaging system and support for convenient import statements
+A CoffeeScript transcompiler that introduces a packaging system and support for convenient import statements.

 This utility removes a decent portion of boilerplate from CoffeeScript modules management by addressing several problems of the classic `require`-`exports` approach: